Skirts are very easy to sew, very easy to style and very easy to feel comfortable in – so a staple garment in most wardrobes.

 A high waist tulip skirt is ideal for girls with an hour glass figure.
 Very thin hipped figures also benefit from this skirt as it will add some curves to their flat figure.

-Mini skirts look good on girls with shapely legs – not too thin and sticky but those with nice slender legs will be the centre of attention in a mini skirt.
-Even if you have thicker torso, if you have shapely legs you can highlight them with a mini skirt.
+Mini skirts look good on girls with shapely legs – not too thin and sticky but those with nice slender legs will be the center of attention in a mini skirt.
+Even if you have a thicker torso, if you have shapely legs you can highlight them with a mini skirt.

 This skirt creates a lot of gathers around the waist.
-This skirt is best avoided by those with a heavy torso especially in the stomach area.
+This skirt is best avoided by those with a heavy torso, especially in the stomach area.
 The gathers around the waist will make it look more prominent.

 Check out the post on drafting different skirt patterns as a first step to sewing your own skirts that will enhance your beauty.
 Look for more tips on dressing like How to dress according to your body shape and some dressing tips to look slim